IncredibleProgress/sweetheart.py/README.md

 sweet start --webapp
 ```

-## Epilog: a new incredible life starts now
+## Epilogue: a new incredible life starts now

 Even at this early step, sweetheart allows you to make a lot by yourself.
 Enjoy discovering and learning how coding can help and support you, using amazing raw materials widely used by GAFAM and others!